blockchain-group/DIRECTGO/README.md

 - `SolveDIRECTGOlib.m` - can be used to repeat experiments presented in TABLE 2 [[30]](https://arxiv.org/abs/2109.14912).

+### Reproducing HALRECT results

+The script in the folder [Scripts/COA](https://github.com/blockchain-group/DIRECTGO/tree/main/Scripts/COA) can be used to reproduce results presented in the manuscript: *"Lipschitz-inspired HALRECT Algorithm for Derivative-free Global Optimization"* and given in [Results/COA](https://github.com/blockchain-group/DIRECTGO/tree/main/Results/COA) folder.
+The scripts automatically download the required version of [DIRECTGOLib](https://github.com/blockchain-group/DIRECTGOLib) for experiments.

+- `SolveHALRECT.m` - can be used to repeat experiments presented in TABLE 3, 4 and FIGURE 10.

 ## Citing DIRECTGO

 Please use the following bibtex entries, if you consider to cite `DIRECTGO` toolbox: